How to Use a Wood Moisture Meter on Drywall

 Why It’s Important to Know If There’s Moisture in Your Drywall

 Drywall and moisture don’t get along.
 This is because drywall is very porous and easily absorbs and holds moisture.
 Even a small amount of excess moisture is too much for drywall.
-If you have excess moisture, you’ll need to either dry it out or remove and replace it.
+If you have excess moisture, you must either dry it or remove and replace it.

-If you splash a bit of water on drywall and then wipe it off right away, you should be OK.
+If you splash some water on drywall and then wipe it off right away, you should be OK.
 If it’s a larger amount of water, you can dry it off with a towel and then turn a fan on it until it dries.
-However, if drywall comes into contact with moisture over a longer period of time it can be damaged beyond repair.
+However, if drywall comes into contact with moisture over a longer period, it can be damaged beyond repair.

 Mold is also a problem because it doesn’t take much to get it growing in drywall.
 If you smell mold in your drywall, you should replace the affected panels immediately.

 Although greenboard is more moisture-resistant, it’s not impervious to moisture.
-If moisture makes it past the covering, you’ll have the same trouble with greenboard as regular drywall.
+If moisture passes the covering, you’ll have the same trouble with the greenboard as regular drywall.

-Because drywall is so sensitive to even small amounts of moisture levels, it’s important to get the moisture reading in drywall.
+Because drywall is so sensitive to even small amounts of moisture, it’s important to get the moisture reading in drywall.
 You need to know where these minute amounts of moisture are, and if you find any, you need to be able to monitor the drying process to make sure that all excess moisture has been removed from the drywall.

 Not All Moisture Meters Have a Relative Mode

 However, a relative mode may help the user remember the goal is to find the wettest areas.
-These wetter areas are where you must focus on ensuring that the drywall is dried out or replaced.
-Also, a digital moisture meter can help a person trace down areas where water may be entering the structure.
+You must focus on ensuring that the drywall is dried out or replaced in these wetter areas.
+Also, a digital moisture meter can help a person trace down areas where water may enter the structure.

 Are Drywall Moisture Meters Accurate

-A moisture meter can accurately detect moisture for drywall.
-Depending on the type of moisture meter being used, it can be accurate down to 0.1% of moisture content in drywall.
+A moisture meter can accurately detect moisture in drywall.
+Depending on the type of moisture meter used, it can be accurate down to 0.1% of moisture content in drywall.